andrew/ultimate-awesome/README.md

 - [awesome-AI-based-protein-design](https://github.com/opendilab/awesome-AI-based-protein-design) - A collection of research papers for AI-based protein design.
 - [awesome-oss-saas](https://github.com/vihar/awesome-oss-saas) - A collection of open-source saas tools.
 - [awesome-video-object-detection](https://github.com/zhanghengdev/awesome-video-object-detection) - This is a list of awesome articles about object detection from video.
+- [World-Simulator](https://github.com/ALEEEHU/World-Simulator) - Simulating the Real World: Survey & Resources, which contains our survey "Simulating the Real World: A Unified Survey of Multimodal Generative Models" and Awesome-Text2X-Resources.
+Watch this repository for the latest updates! 🔥.
 - [awesome-document-similarity](https://github.com/malteos/awesome-document-similarity) - A curated list of resources on document similarity measures (papers, tutorials, code, .).
 - [awesome-material-ui](https://github.com/nadunindunil/awesome-material-ui) - A curated list of Material-UI resources and related projects.
 The main idea is that everyone can contribute here, so we can have a central repository of informations about Material-UI that we keep up-to-date .
 - [awesome-hungarian-nlp](https://github.com/oroszgy/awesome-hungarian-nlp) - A curated list of NLP resources for Hungarian.